EfrainAD/100-Days-of-JavaScript/README.md

 <p>Got date stuff reinforced.
 And a typo reinforced that I can use backticks/(template literals) in objects</p>

 ## Day Sixteen
+<p>Got new idea to just change the display block and display none.
+I was remaking the list everytime.
+I did look to see if there was any nice build in way to add and take way form a li, there doesn't seem to be.</p>

 <p></p>